peterdemin/peterdemin.github.io/source/12_articles/59-iced-water.rst

 Physics
 -------

-To calculate the amount of ice you need to cool 12 oz (about 355 mL) of water from 20°C to just above freezing (0°C), we'll use the principle of energy conservation.
+To calculate the amount of ice needed to cool 12 oz (355 mL) of water from 20°C to 0°C, we'll use the principle of energy conservation.
 The heat lost by the water must equal the heat gained by the ice.

 Assumptions
 -----------

-1. Ice starts at 0°C (melting point).
+1. Ice melting point is 0°C.
 2. The specific heat capacity of water is 4.18 J/g°C.
 3. The latent heat of fusion for ice (the energy required to melt ice at 0°C) is 334 J/g.
-4. The density of water is 1 g/mL, so 355 mL of water is approximately 355 grams.
+4. The density of water is 1 g/mL, so 355 mL of water is 355 grams.

 Step 1: Calculate the heat energy lost by the water
 ---------------------------------------------------